-City Safety is not activated at very low speeds - below 4 km/h (3 mph) - and the system therefore does not intervene in situations where your car is approaching a vehicle ahead very slowly, e.g. when parking.
+City Safety is not activated at very low speeds - below 4 km/h (3 mph) - and the system therefore does not intervene in situations when the driver is approaching a vehicle in front very slowly, e.g. when parking.

 Driver commands are always prioritised, which is why City Safety does not intervene or postpone warning/intervention in situations where the driver is steering and accelerating in a decisive manner, even if a collision is unavoidable.

-- Warnings and brake interventions could be implemented late or not at all if a traffic situation or external influences mean that the camera and radar unit cannot detect pedestrians, cyclists, large animals or vehicles correctly.
+Warnings and brake interventions could be implemented late or not at all if a traffic situation or external influences mean that the camera and radar unit cannot detect pedestrians, cyclists or vehicles correctly.

-- The camera and radar unit has a limited range for pedestrians and cyclists.
+The camera and radar unit has a limited range for pedestrians and cyclists.
 The system can provide effective warnings and brake interventions as long as the relative speed is below 50 km/h (30 mph).
 For stationary or slow-moving vehicles, warnings and brake interventions are effective at vehicle speeds up to 70 km/h (43 mph).
-Speed reduction for large animals is less than 15 km/h (9 mph) and can be achieved at vehicle speeds above 70 km/h (43 mph).
-The warning and brake intervention for large animals is less effective at lower speeds.

-- Warnings for stationary or slow-moving vehicles and large animals could be disengaged due to darkness or poor visibility.
+Warnings for stationary or slow-moving vehicles could be disengaged due to darkness or poor visibility.